rosschapman/internetross/blog.md

 ### More about anointed princes and gatekeeping culture
 ###### 11/7/2019

 Ok, gonna brain dump a little because I got excited about some synergy!
+Maybe I'm just really starting to find some some of peeps

 Gee Paw Hill published a <a href="https://www.geepawhill.org/2019/11/01/thin-culture-and-stories/">blog</a> a few days ago that retrospects on  geek culture gatekeeping.
-This idea of of our "think culture."
+This idea of our "thin culture."
 Lo and behold I was pleasantly surprised to see him use the phrase "anointed princes" to describe the folks -- "they're usually men" -- who perpetrate the thinness.
 Yay because this is nearly identical language I used in my <a href="#harmful-ways-to-write-about-software">last post</a> for analyzing the behavior I saw in a blog that made me feel shitty.
 I feel validated.

 Feels!